nf-core/eager/docs/usage.md

 Defines the minimum read length that is required for reads after merging to be considered for downstream analysis after read merging.
 Default is `30`.

-Note that performing read length filtering at this step is not reliable for correct endogenous DNA calculation, when you have a large percentage of very short reads in your library.
+Note that performing read length filtering at this step is not reliable for correct endogenous DNA calculation, when you have a large percentage of very short reads in your library - such retrieved in single-stranded library protocols.
 When you have very few reads passing this length filter, it will artificially inflate your endogenous DNA by creating a very small denominator.
 In these cases it is recommended to set this to 0, and use `--bam_filter_minreadlength` to instead, to filter out 'unusuable' short reads after mapping.

 #### `--clip_min_read_quality`